openstack-archive/syntribos/doc/source/about.rst

     :target: https://pypi.python.org/pypi/syntribos/
     :alt: Downloads

-Syntribos is an automated API security testing tool that is maintained by members of the `OpenStack Security Project <https://wiki.openstack.org/wiki/Security>`__.
+Syntribos is an open source automated API security testing tool that is maintained by members of the `OpenStack Security Project <https://wiki.openstack.org/wiki/Security>`__.

 Given a simple configuration file and an example HTTP request, syntribos can replace any API URL, URL parameter, HTTP header and request body